ResearchObject/ro-crate/docs/1.2-DRAFT/profiles.md

 The `@id` of the vocabulary SHOULD be the _namespace_, while `url` SHOULD go to a human-readable description of the vocabulary.

-A profile that defines many extensions term MAY define its own `DefinedTermSet` and relate the terms using `hasDefinedTerm`:
+A profile that defines many extensions terms MAY define its own `DefinedTermSet` and relate the terms using `hasDefinedTerm`:

 ```json
  {